For Diana Lemaire, her long-standing professional role collided with a personal journey when she was diagnosed with colon cancer in 2015.

 Patient engagement at Lawson

-For the past 2 years, Lawson has been working collaboratively with London Health Sciences Centre’s Patient Experience Office and St. Joseph’s Health Care London’s Patient & Family Advisory Councils to engage with Patient Partners who are interested in the research aspect of health care.
+For the past two years, Lawson has been working collaboratively with London Health Sciences Centre’s Patient Experience Office and St. Joseph’s Health Care London’s Patient & Family Advisory Councils to engage with Patient Partners who are interested in the research aspect of health care.

 The goal is to help Patient Partners become involved in research at the level they choose, whether that is being involved as a reviewer for a research competition or collaboratively working with the research team to support various areas of the research study.